natesimon/natesimon.github.io/_projects/flowdrone.md

     </div>
 </div>

-If you find this guide to be helpful in your research, please cite our [paper](https://arxiv.org/pdf/2210.05857.pdf), which is to appear at [ICRA 2023](https://www.icra2023.org/).
+If you find this guide to be helpful in your research, please cite our [paper](https://arxiv.org/pdf/2210.05857.pdf), which appeared at [ICRA 2023](https://www.icra2023.org/).
 ```
 @inproceedings{simon2023flowdrone,
   title={FlowDrone: wind estimation and gust rejection on UAVs using fast-response hot-wire flow sensors},